cis198-2016s/homework/hw00/README.md

 this assignment, use the link in the Piazza announcement.
 In all assignments, you should keep your work in that repository.

+If there is no starter code, such as in this homework, you can use Cargo to initialize the git repository for you.
+See below.
+But first, Rust!

 ### Installing Rust ###

 For this homework, all you'll have to do is install the Rust compiler (rustc) and the Rust package manager (Cargo).
 We'll be using Rust v1.6 for this class.
 (Version 1.6 is set to be released next Thursday!
 This homework doesn't depend on the version of Rust, so it's fine to get started early.)

-We recommend using [multirust][multirust], a tool to manage multiple installations of Rust on your system.Multirust supports Linux, OS X, and (via MSYS2).
+We recommend using [multirust][multirust], a tool to manage multiple installations of Rust on your system.
+Multirust supports Linux, OS X, and (via MSYS2).
 Unfortunately, there is no support for Windows if you are not using MSYS2.